hdeleon99/Leetcode-Solutions-with-Explanations/HW7/README.txt

     There are V vertices and E edges in this graph.
 The minheap pop() method occurs in Log(N) time, and we perform it on V vertices so O(Log(V)), for each edge so time complexity is O(ELog(V))
+#3
+Hard to understand this problem because it is a leetcode premium problem and I cannot refer to any discussions of its solutions.
+Please consider not using problems hidden behind a paywall for future use.

+Time complexity: Time complexity of this approach is O(ElogE + ElogV) where E is the number of edges in the graph which the number of operations in the union and finding each edge in the list provided